nberkow/pdb-phrases/README.md

 #### PDB Phrases
 This project demonstrates the functionality of the [Protein Data Bank's REST API](https://data.rcsb.org/#data-api).
-I chose to show off this powerful tool with an extremely important use case.
+I wanted to show off this powerful tool with an extremely important use case.

 # I Went Looking for Eras Tour Bracelet Ideas in a Scientific Database
 ### Here’s What I Found